The Three Sisters (fairy tale)

 "The Three Sisters" or Green Meadow (Italian: Verde Prato) is an Italian literary fairy tale written by Giambattista Basile in his 1634 work, the Pentamerone.
+It tells the story of a maiden having secret encounters with a prince with the use of magic, him almost losing his life and her having to search for a cure for him.

+It is classified in the Aarne-Thompson-Uther Index as type ATU 432, "The Prince as Bird": despite lacking the prince in bird form, the narrative adheres to the type's description.
+Another Italian variant is The Canary Prince.

 Synopsis

-A woman had three daughters; the two older were very unlucky but the youngest, Nella, was very fortunate.
-A prince married her and hid her from his wicked mother, visiting her in secret.
-She could throw a powder in a fire, and he would come to her on a crystal road.
-Her sisters discovered this and broke the road, so that the prince was injured when he was coming to her.
+A woman has three daughters; the two older are very unlucky but the youngest, Nella, is very fortunate.
+A prince marries her and hides her from his wicked mother, visiting her in secret.
+If she throws a powder in a fire, he can come to her on a crystal road.
+Her sisters discover this and break the road, and the prince is injured when he is coming to her.

-He was dying.
-His father proclaimed that whoever cured him would marry him, if female, or have half the kingdom, if male.
+He is dying.
+His father proclaims that whoever can cure him will marry him, if female, or have half the kingdom, if male.

-Nella heard of it and set out.
-Hiding in a tree, she overheard an ogre tell his wife about the illness, and how only the fat from their bodies could cure the prince.
-She climbed down and presented herself at their door as a beggar.
-The ogre, greedy of her flesh, persuaded his wife to let her stay.
-When they slept, Nella killed them and took their fat.
-She brought it to the king and cured the prince.
-He said he could not marry her because he was married already; Nella asked if he wanted to be married to the person responsible, and the prince blamed her sisters.
-Nella revealed herself as his wife.
-Her sisters were thrown in an oven.
+Nella hears of this and sets out.
+Hiding in a tree, she overhears an ogre tell his wife about the illness, and how only the fat from their bodies can cure the prince.
+She climbs down and presents herself at their door as a beggar.
+The ogre, greedy for her flesh, persuades his wife to let her stay.
+When they sleep, Nella kills them and takes their fat.
+She brings it to the king and cures the prince.
+He says he cannot marry her because he is married already; Nella asks if he wants to be married to the person responsible, and the prince blames her sisters.
+Nella reveals herself as his wife.
+Her sisters are thrown in an oven.

 Analysis

+Tale type

-The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 432, "The Prince as Bird".
+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 432, "The Prince as Bird": the heroine asks her father to bring a strangely-named object that leads her to the enchanted prince, whom she meets in secret; her sisters find out about the clandestine meetings and place blades or glass to hurt the prince, causing him to disappear; the heroine dons a disguise and goes after him; she overhears the conversation between two birds about the cure, which she uses on the prince.

 Scholars Jack Zipes and D. L. Ashliman list the tale as a literary predecessor of the tale type.

+Philologist Gianfranco D'Aronco classified the tale as Italian type 432, The Bird Lover.
+Also, according to D'Aronco, all the Italian variants he listed (among which, Verde Prato) showed the tale type's "essential structure": the bird lover, the lover wounded and the lover healed.